Always fascinated with the darker sides of humanity,

 Juliette was invited to be a guest artist and speaker at the Kirkland Gallery of Millikin University in Decatur, Illinois on February 8, 2007.
 Twenty-eight pieces of her artwork was exhibited in the Kirkland gallery from February 8 to March 27th and visited by hundreds of viewers during several open houses for the University.
 She spoke to the art students of Professor Jim Schietinger about her work and how she creates different pieces.
-The audiences were also interested in hearing about the City of New Orleans during the aftermath of the flooding of the City from the August, 2005 levee failures.
+The audiences also requested that Juliette give a presentation on her personal story during the flooding of the City and surrounding areas when the levees broke. interested in hearing about the City of New Orleans during the aftermath of the flooding of the City from the August, 2005 levee failures.

 In March, 2008 a Professor of history from

 The University of Southeastern Louisiana invited Juliette to speak at the Women in History Month event at the Hammond, LA campus library.
 Her talk was entitled Those Naughty Women of Storyville.
 Juliette was surprised to discover the videotaped presentation had been a selection on Southeastern University's